pranavpr/cardinfo.github.io/_posts/2019-10-05-hdfc-bank-infinia-credit-card-upgrade-experience.md

 Getting approved is the most tricky part for Infinia.
 I have a preferred account with HDFC Bank which comes with a perk (?) of relationship manager (RM).
 I have constantly been asking my RM for an upgrade to Infinia, but he denied my request saying I'll automatically get an invite if I become eligible.
 Hence, in my case, RM was useless and he didn't help at all.
 However, from my experience, following will help a lot in getting Infinia:

 - Long relationship with HDFC Bank
-- Existing credit card with limit in range of 8 to 10 Lakhs
+- Existing credit card with limit in range of Rs.
+8 to 10 Lakhs
 - Regular and high spends on existing credit card (I spent around 6 Lakhs on my Regalia in 9 Months)
+- Monthly in-hand salary > Rs.
+3.75 Lakhs for salaried
-- ITR > 40 Lakhs
+- ITR > 45 Lakhs for self employed
 - High NRV (investments in Fixed Deposits, Life Insurance, Home Loan, Mutual Funds etc., though I don't have any of these with HDFC)

 ### Bottomline